DocuWare

 DocuWare is cloud-based Software as a Service (SaaS) provider.
 DocuWare software provides document management, repository, and workflow automation functions (also referred to as enterprise content management (ECM) or content services).

 The company is headquartered in Germany and the United States.

 DocuWare is also the name of the flagship product offered by the company.
-In addition to being offered as cloud-based Software as a Service (SaaS), it is also available with feature parity for installation on-premises.
-The software is available in 22 languages.
-DocuWare is distributed via a global network of 500 authorized DocuWare partners (ADP) as well as directly to key accounts.
-As of November 2022, DocuWare is used by 15,000 customers in more than 100 countries.

 Company history

 On October 27, 1988, DOCUNET GmbH was founded in Germering, Germany (near Munich) by President Jürgen Biffar.
 Since 1990, Biffar has been managing the company with his colleague, Thomas Schneck.
-DOCUNET AG was renamed to DocuWare AG in August 2000.
+DOCUNET AG has since been renamed and is now known as DocuWare.

 Since 1999, DocuWare has outsourced parts of its development to Sofia, Bulgaria.
 As of 2016, Nemetschek OOD had 42 employees working on the DocuWare product.
 DocuWare GmbH holds a 20 percent stake in Nemetschek OOD.

 In April 2012, an investment agreement was signed between the company and Morgan Stanley Expansion Capital LP, a Morgan Stanley Investment Management private equity fund.
 Its aim was promoting and accelerating the global growth of DocuWare.
 The legal form, AG (Public Holding Company) changed to GmbH (limited liability corporation).

 The company acquired U.S.-based Westbrook Technologies Inc., developer of Fortis ECM software in August 2013.
 In 2014, Westbrook Technologies Inc. was merged into DocuWare Corporation.

-At the beginning of 2016 DocuWare appointed Dr Michael Berger as its Chief Technology Officer (CTO).
-Dr Berger joined the company in 2008 as Vice President Research & Development.
+At the beginning of 2016, DocuWare appointed Dr. Michael Berger as its Chief Technology Officer (CTO).
+Dr. Berger joined the company in 2008 as Vice President Research & Development.

-On January 1, 2019 Jürgen Biffar and Thomas Schneck stepped back from their operational roles after 30 years, and Dr. Michael Berger and Max Ertl started their new roles as co-presidents.
+On January 1, 2019, Jürgen Biffar and Thomas Schneck stepped back from their operational roles after 30 years, and Dr. Michael Berger and Max Ertl started their new roles as co-presidents.

-On August 6, 2019 DocuWare was acquired by Ricoh.
+On August 6, 2019, DocuWare was acquired by Ricoh.
 DocuWare continues to operate as a standalone subsidiary of Ricoh.

 In 2020, the company received approval to move its U.S. headquarters from New Windsor to Beacon, New York.